duff2013/Snooze/README.md

 This class works by connecting the Driver Class to the Snooze Class and can have up to 8 class instance defined for any one sketch.
 This class really does all the glue work to call the drivers before and after sleeping.
 There are three special virtual functions that need to be explained.
 1. enableDriver     - Driver can override this function, it is called right before sleeping.
 2. disableDriver    - Driver can override this function, it gets called right after sleeping.
-3. clearFlags       - Driver can override this function, gets called by interrupts from a driver in 'sleep' mode or directly from deepSleep and hibernate wakeup interrupt.
+3. clearFlags       - Driver can override this function, typically gets called from an interrupt defined in the HAL.
 <h4> Driver Class:</h4>
 ...
+<h4> HAL:</h4>
+The HAL (Hardware Abstraction Layer) is where each type of microcrontroller adds it's low power functionality.
+The SnoozeBlock is decoupled from any HAL so adding new micros archtechures in the future will be possible.
 ---
 <br>